-The pump motor switches are the two rocker switches located in the upper left-hand side of the refrigerated cab.
-When a switch is placed in the OFF position, the pump will not run.
-When the switch is placed in the ON position, the pump will run until the preset pressure is reached, then cycle on and off as product is drawn to maintain that pressure.
+The pump motor switch is the toggle switch located on the lower part of the front panel.
+When the switch is placed in the OFF position, the pump will not run.
+When the switch is placed in the ON position, the pump will run until the preset pressure is reached.
+It then cycles on and off as product is drawn to maintain that pressure.